On average, your neighbors pay $125 a month.See Your Rates

 That's good news for Houston drivers, because living in an area with low-risk drivers lowers your insurance premium.

 Driving conditions in Houston are a major reason insurance rates in this city are higher than the national average.
 Severe weather and inadequate road maintenance negatively affect driving conditions.

 Houston weather is warm because it's so close to the Gulf of Mexico.
 Summers are hot and humid.
 Winters are mild.
 Frequent and heavy rainfall and below sea-level elevation creates many problems for local drivers in the form of urban flooding.
 Most recently, Hurricane Harvey devastated the city, destroying up to one million cars.
 On the bright side, it almost never snows.

-TomTom has ranked Houston 11th for worst traffic congestion in the United States.
-An average commuter spends 130 hours per year stuck in heavy traffic on poorly maintained roads.
+TomTom ranks Houston 117th in the world worst traffic.
+An average commuter spends 121 hours per year stuck in heavy traffic on poorly maintained roads.

 Moving violations like speeding tickets, accidents, and drunk driving will give you a bad driving record.
 Your insurer will flag you as a high-risk driver with high insurance rates.